botbuildtra/HighFrequencyTradingSVMs/README.md

 We will demonstrate a trading algorithm that earns great profits (~53% returns over 2 years) with a sharpe ratio of 11.

 This idea is heavily inspired by the following paper: http://cs229.stanford.edu/proj2015/028_report.pdf by Jiayu Wu.
-This project includes modifications into an actual trading strategy that uses rebalancing.
+This project includes modifications into a trading strategy that rebalances the beta ratio.

 TODO: Further Model Tuning